How NGOs Drive Disaster Relief Efforts Using Digital Campaigns

 Besides quick wins, IFRC invested in long-term digital resilience.
 They provided toolkits and training for community-based disaster response led entirely by youth.

-Moreover, these efforts weren’t small.
-In 2023, IFRC’s National Society donors contributed over 352 million Swiss Francs (₹3,200 crore) in funding, a portion of which supported digital and youth engagement.
+These efforts also carried real weight.
+In 2023, donors from IFRC’s National Societies contributed over 352 million Swiss Francs (₹3,200 crore), of which part went into digital work and youth engagement.

 4. GiveIndia – When a Dashboard became a Lifeline

-In the terrifying summer of 2021, India’s healthcare system collapsed under COVID’s second wave.
+In the terrifying summer of 2021, India’s healthcare system collapsed under the second wave of COVID-19.

 Beds were unavailable.
 Oxygen ran out.
 Entire families queued outside hospitals, begging for help.